kapplan/ARIMA/README.md

 ## Detailed Analysis and Project Walkthrough

-For a comprehensive walkthrough of the entire project process, please visit my Medium page.
-You can find detailed articles and discussions about the methodologies, results, and insights gained during this project:
+For a comprehensive walkthrough of the entire project process, please visit my Medium page:
 [Time Traveling with Data: Forecasting Inflation for 2024](https://medium.com/@kapplan)

 ## Findings